 The Canadian Pacific Railway is its country's oldest and first transcontinental system.
 Unlike rival Canadian National, CP was not established as a government-owned, public entity (and has never been so).
 However, in an effort to see its route completed the government did aide in its initial construction similar to the United States' efforts to see its first transcontinental line completed.
 The railroad was originally established in the early 1880s, more than three decades before CN, although both have long since grown into respectable corporations.
-Today, CP operates a network comprising more than 14,000 route miles across Canada's southern provinces as well as the Upper Midwest of the U.S.
+Today, CP operates a network comprising more than 14,000 route miles across Canada's southern provinces as well as the Upper Midwest of the U.S. Please let me stress that this website is neither a hiring service nor has positions for hire; the information provided here is to help job searchers in the process of finding employment.

 Canadian Pacific is not nearly as large as CN, with its network largely concentrated within southern Canadian.
 While today's CP system is by and large made up of lines it has historically owned outright, more recent acquisitions have included classic American companies Soo Line, Milwaukee Road, and Delaware & Hudson (much of the D&H has since been sold to Norfolk Southern).
 To provide you with a very brief background of CP it was formally incorporated on February 16, 1881 after political bickering delayed its completion by more than a decade.
 As early as 1871, and following the opening of the United States' coast-to-coast network, the government proposed a transcontinental railroad of its own linking the Pacific Coast provinces with those near the North Atlantic seaboard.
 Finally, during the mid-1870s the eastern segments of CP were underway while the western extension, officially launched from Bonfield, Ontario, commence in 1881.